-Michael Harbuz Prize for Young Investigators
+Michael Harbuz Prize for Early Career Researchers

 To honour the memory of Dr Michael Harbuz, the BSN provides a platform for an outstanding member of the emerging generation of neuroendocrinologists at its annual meetings.